hifive1278/CPSC474_TicTacToe/README.md

 ## PART 2.
 EXPLORATION OF MCTS ENHANCEMENTS
 After finding out Alpha-Beta and MCTS had similar-ish results (compared to greedy) but Alpha-Beta out-performed MCTS head-to-head, we decided to further explore MCTS and how the different enhancements might affect it?

-Recall from above that Alpha-Beta always beat the vanilla MCTS.
+Recall from above (part 1) that Alpha-Beta always beat the vanilla MCTS.
 However, with the MAST enhancement, MCTS was only beaten 90.93% of the time by Alpha-Beta.
 Clearly, the MAST enhancement is beneficial to MCTS in the context of Qubic.
 But why is that?
 And how do the other enhancements stand up to that?
 These questions are the foundation of the following two experiments:

 ### Results 2a: when we 50 trials (2s time limit, 4-depth)
 ```